fieldtrip/website/workshop/oslo2019/statistics.md

 ##### Permutation

-The cluster correction is not meaningful for parametric statistics, e.g. _t-tests_, therefore we are going to use a non-parameteric test.
+The cluster correction is not meaningful for parametric statistics, e.g., _t-tests_, therefore we are going to use a non-parameteric test.
 We will first run it and then discuss some of the options and details afterwards.

     cfg                  = [];